 For the majority of Americans who want the freedom to enjoy all public life anew, without the very real risk of jeopardizing their neighbors, children and grandparents, vaccine and mask mandates by the state seem the least unjust option.

 While the concept of government influence over one’s body is understandably unsettling, the precedent for such regulations is well established.
 Public schools in all 50 states require children to get vaccinations against fatal diseases like measles and meningitis.
-Vaccine passports for participating in public settings, as implemented in NY city, are no different in principle.
+Vaccine passports for participating in public settings, as implemented in New York City, are no different in principle.

 We accept that our government’s core mission is to preserve life, liberty and pursuit of happiness.
 In the midst of a pandemic where the injudicious fears of a few threaten the freedoms of all, there can be nothing more liberating than mandating masks and vaccines.